 IEBC Vice President Jordan Horowitz joined the Career Pathway Data Advisory Committee at Mathematica Policy Research meeting.
 An invited member of the committee, Jordan brought lessons learned from IEBC’s work-based-learning data pilot project with Linked Learning in California to inform and improve work-based-learning efforts nationally.

-Find IEBC articles in Huffington Post, Medium, Hechinger and more
+Find IEBC articles in the Chronicle of Higher Education, Huffington Post, EdSource, Medium, Hechinger and more

 - Why it is Better to Lead Than Lag: Leading and Lagging Indicators for Education — read Jordan Horowitz’s IO Education article here.

 - Automatic Admission: Setting Up Students to… Succeed — read Brad Phillips’ Medium article here.

 - Is Higher Education Part of Our Nation’s Inequity Problem? — read Brad Phillips’ Hechinger Report article here.